Concrete house on a Mediterranean cliff at golden hour

 Shishi-Iwa House

-A 10-room boutique retreat in the forests of Karuizawa, designed by Pritzker laureate Shigeru Ban around a sweeping curved timber roof.
+A 10-room boutique retreat in the forests of Karuizawa, designed by Pritzker laureate Shigeru Ban around a sweeping curved timber roof, hinoki interiors and his signature paper-tube furniture.

 Architect